wujohns/webpack-2b/readme.md

 `pagesConfig.[pages].name` - String, the file name of the page
 `pagesConfig.externals` - Object, the externals lib which will not be packed into the dest file
 `pagesConfig.destDir` - String, the save directory of the page
-`webpackConfig` - String, custom webpack config except entry and output, excepts entry, output, externals
+`webpackConfig` - String, custom webpack config excepts entry, output, externals
 `callback` - Function, callback funcion

 ### getExternals(libsConfig)